5vckcq/multi-Lvl-Coincidence-Analysis/README.md

 ## Installation

 We recommend to install the required Python packages from environment.yml using mamba or conda.
+If you use the latter replace "mamba" by "conda" in the following line:
 ```
 $ mamba env create -f environment.yml
 ```